 © -Steven Cerra, copyright protected; all rights reserved.

-Shortly after the recent passing of saxophonist and founding Supersax member, Med Flory, the editorial staff at JazzProfiles was graciously reminded by a close friend that a recounting of Dave Pell’s achievements with Prez Conference might be in order.
+Having written at length on these pages about Med Flory and his accomplishments with Supersax, the editorial staff at JazzProfiles was graciously reminded by a close friend that a recounting of Dave Pell’s achievements with Prez Conference might be in order.

 Like Med, Dave is also a saxophonist and a bandleader, one who has led his own octet for many years, and he is also the founder of a singular group of saxophonists whom he named – Prez Conference.